 In addition, greenhouse gas emissions also occur in the industrial sector and, to a lesser extent, in waste management.
 The consumption of imported goods leads to considerable emissions abroad, which also contribute to global warming.

 Financing and investment decisions in the financial markets also affect the environment and the climate.
 For instance, investments in the energy supply sector today will decide the amount of greenhouse gases emitted in the future.

 2. Greenhouse gas emissions (pressures)

-In 2015, the greenhouse gases released into the atmosphere within Switzerland amounted to 48.1 million tonnes of CO2 equivalents (not including international air traffic and shipping).This gives a per capita greenhouse gas release of 5.8 t (of which 4.7 t were accounted for by CO2).
+Greenhouse gas emissions within Switzerland’s territory have decreased by 10% since 1990.
+In 2016, the greenhouse gases released into the atmosphere within Switzerland amounted to 48.3 million tonnes of CO2 equivalents (not including international air traffic and shipping).This gives a per capita greenhouse gas release of 5.8 tonnes (of which 4.7 tonnes were accounted for by CO2).

-Between 1990 and 2015, the emissions of the different greenhouse gases in Switzerland changed as follows:
+Between 1990 and 2016, the emissions of the different greenhouse gases in Switzerland changed as follows:

-- CO2 emissions have slightly decreased.
+- CO2 emissions decreased slightly (by 11%);

-- Synthetic gases have increased considerably.
+- Synthetic gases increased considerably (7-fold);

 Sources of total greenhouse gas emissions in Switzerland:

 - 32% of the total emissions are caused by transport (excluding air transport),